 Second, communication is essential for maintaining efficient operations.
 There are many moving parts in a manufacturing company, and everyone needs to be on the same page for things to run smoothly.
 For example, if the sales department isn’t updated on changes in the production schedule, they may give customers inaccurate information about delivery times.
 This can lead to frustrated customers and lost business.

 Third, communication is key to maintaining good relationships with suppliers and customers.
-If a manufacturing company regularly communicates with its suppliers, it will be more likely to give favourable terms and prices.
+If a manufacturing company regularly communicates with its suppliers, it will be more likely to give favorable terms and prices.
 Likewise, if a company keeps its customers updated on production status and delivery times, they will be more likely to continue doing business with the company.

 So, as you can see, communication is essential for manufacturing companies.
 Manufacturers can avoid errors, delays, and lost business by investing in practical communication tools and processes.